 Overloads

 If 10 or more passengers are left on the last sailing of the day, from either terminal, an extra run will be made.
-Passengers will be required to prepay their fare, which is non-refundable.
+Passengers may be required to prepay their fare, which is non-refundable

 The Centurion VII is a passenger-only ferry that can hold 60 passengers.
 Transport Canada certified, 75 gross tons.
 Built in 1985.